arjav0703/cargofetch/README.md

 # Cargofetch 🦀

 Cargofetch is a lightweight CLI tool written in Rust that fetches metadata about your Rust project.
-It displays the project's name, version, and repository URL in a visually appealing format, inspired by the look and feel of neofetch.
-Features

 ## Installation